Sonified/Plotbot/docs/captains_logs/captains_log_2025-05-03.md

     - Updating all test and documentation language to use 'custom variable' instead of 'derived variable'.
     - Verified that no code, test, or type stub references the legacy 'derived' system.
 - Ran tests/test_plotbot.py and tests/test_stardust.py; all tests passed, confirming the codebase is now fully modernized and explicit in its custom variable handling.
 - Ready to push as version 2025_05_03_v1.11 with commit message: 'refactor: v1.11: Remove all legacy derived code, update tests and stubs to custom variable system'.

+- Pushed to main branch as version 2025_05_03_v1.92.
+- Commit message: 'refactor: v1.92: Remove all legacy derived code, update tests and stubs to custom variable system'.
+- Git hash copied to clipboard.